Getting started

 You're all set!
 Now you can explore the rest of our documentation to make the most of our service:

-* Learn about our [**Core Features**](/core-features/introduction.md) like [GeoDNS](/core-features/geodns.md) and [Rate Limiting](/core-features/ratelimits.md).
+* Learn about our [**Core features**](/core-features/introduction.md) like [GeoDNS](/core-features/geodns.md) and [Rate limits](/core-features/ratelimits.md).

 * Read our guide on [**Best Practices for Sending Solana Transactions**](/chains/solana/cascade/sending-txs.md).